-OSCEOLA, Iowa – Rick Perry admitted to Iowa voters this evening that his views on abortion have undergone a “transformation,” shifting from a stance that allowed for abortion in cases of rape, incest and risk to a mother’s life, to one that opposes abortion even in cases of rape and incest, but allows for it if the mother’s life is endangered.
+OSCEOLA, Iowa - Rick Perry admitted to Iowa voters this evening that his views on abortion have undergone a "transformation," shifting from a stance that allowed for abortion in cases of rape, incest and risk to a mother's life, to one that opposes abortion in all forms.

 "You're seeing a transformation," Perry said in response to a voter's question about his changed stance at a town hall meeting here.
 "That transformation was after watching the DVD 'Gift of Life,' and I really started giving some … thought about the issue of rape and incest, and some powerful stories in that DVD."

 Former Arkansas Gov. Mike Huckabee joined forces with conservative non-profit group Citizens United to produce and host the premiere in Des Moines, Iowa, earlier this month of "The Gift of Life," a new anti-abortion documentary.

 Asked if there was a defining moment in the DVD that inspired the change in his position, Perry cited a conversation he had with a woman featured in the movie who was conceived during a rape.